 The city is pretty forward thinking when it comes to encouraging discussion and openness over death, what with the work of the Death and Culture Network based at the University of York.
 It even recently hosted the second annual York Dead Good Festival with the primary aim ‘to encourage people to be more open about dying, death and bereavement’.

 However, James Dunn, co-founder of funeral comparison website Beyond, said its figures indicate more still needs to be done.

 He said: “When dealing with arrangements for something so sensitive as a funeral, people are vulnerable to paying over the odds purely because they don’t feel it right to question things or shop around.

 “It’s our belief that if people of all ages felt more able to discuss death and funerals and make their wishes known, these vast differences in what people end up paying for similar services would be more exposed and less likely to exist.”

-Figures compiled by the firm show the average cost of a funeral in York in 2018 was £4,380.
-The cost however varies wildly depending on the provider.
+Figures compiled by the firm show the average cost of a funeral in York in 2018 to be £4,380.
+The cost, however, varies wildly depending on the provider.

-Those who went to funeral directors who were part of a national chain paid £4,869 on average – 49% more than those who used an independent at an average cost of £3,263.
+Those who went to funeral directors who were part of a national chain paid £4,869 on average, 49% more than those who used an independent firm at an average cost of £3,263.

 Latest posts by The Yorker (see all)

 - 6 Key Skills for Entrepreneurial Success - January 14, 2020

 - Want to be your own boss?
 Hair’s a solution - December 18, 2019